 The mob, now numbering nearly three thousand, followed Brooks’s unresponsive body as he was dragged by automobile toward Dallas’ downtown business district.
 Once his body arrived at the intersection of Main and Akard Streets, a young mob member climbed a telephone pole with a rope around Brooks’s neck in his hand.
 He tossed it over an iron spike that protruded from Elk’s Arch, a more than thirty-foot, steel landmark erected by the local Fraternal Order of the Elks.
 Other members of the mob grabbed the hanging rope and hoisted Brooks into the air.
 He died within minutes.
 Several people cut strips of his flannel shirt as mementos of the day’s murderous events.
 Others took photographs that became postcards.

 A grand jury formed within days of the lynching and returned no indictments.
-No member of the mob was every held accountable for the murder of Allen Brooks.
+No member of the mob, which eventually included 5,000 people, was ever held accountable for the murder of Allen Brooks.